TrevorJA/TrevorAmestoy.com/_posts/2023-01-11-Structuring_Python_Projects.md

+---
+title: 'Structuring a Python Project - Recommendations and a Template Example'
+date: 2022-01-11
+permalink: /posts/2022/01/PythonProjects/
+tags:
+  - Python
+  - example
+---

+# Structuring a Python Project - Recommendations and a Template Example

 ## Motivation:

 The start of a new year is a good (albeit, relatively arbitrary) time to reassess aspects of your workflow.